FHanus/ESP-IDF-Notes/ESP32 Software Setup/ESP-IDF/README.md

 get_idf
 ```

-Suggested app to actually write all your code in is either VS Code or much simpler tools like Sublime Text.
+* If you desire a fancier way of programming the ESP-IDF, you can head to teh VS Code application and install Espressif extension.
+After that open the view > command palette and enter: >ESP-IDF: Configure ESP-IDF Extension.
+From there select the current installed ESP-IDF instance and you should be good to go!

-* Note that the ESP-IDF build system does not support spaces in the paths to either ESP-IDF or to projects!
+Note that the ESP-IDF build system does not support spaces in the paths to either ESP-IDF or to projects!

 After creating the depository for your new project, navigate into it in the ESP-IDF prompt.